doyousketch2/afk/README.md

 Auto responder, for when you're Away From Keyboard, while playing Minetest

 Completed:
 - [x] keep a list of who tried to message you, while you were away
 - [x] menu, so you can add common nicknames
 - [x] save nicknames
+- [x] first AFK response will be in-game chat for all to see
+- [x] further responses will be /msg'd back to player

 known limitations:
 - [ ] you can't use this with another CSM that has custom message responses.